BBTastro/cc-beatBoxLab/docs/technical/chatbot/ChatBot-Features-and-TechStack.md

 **Problem**: The chatbot was displaying beat detail creation timestamps instead of the assigned challenge day dates, causing confusion about when entries actually occurred.

 **Solution**:
-- Enhanced data formatting to join beat details with their corresponding beats
+- Enhanced data formatting to join beat details with their corresponding steps
 - Now displays format: `Day X (date)` instead of just creation timestamp
 - Added proper beat-to-detail relationship validation
 - Implemented fallback to creation date if beat data unavailable